> Folk Music > Songs > John Reilly

 This song is usually titled John Reilly or Young Reilly.
 Peter Kennedy used the name Willie, perhaps because Robert Cinnamond, who he had recorded earlier, did so.
 Lovers seeking to unite across class boundaries are thwarted by an obdurate parent and meet a tragic fate; this theme had enormous appeal, as evidenced by a plethora of broadside printings from London to Newcastle, and oral records from right across these islands and North America and, despite Reilly’s Irish surname, there are more English entries than Irish ones.

 Pete Seeger sang John Riley in 1958 on his Topic EP Pete and Five Strings.
-A live recording from a Ballads and Blues concert at St. Pancras Town Hall Theatre on 4 October 1959 was release in 1963 on his Folklore Records album Pete Seeger in Concert, which was reissued in 2016 on his Fellside CD Pete Seeger in England.
+A live recording from a Ballads and Blues concert at St. Pancras Town Hall Theatre on 4 October 1959 was released in 1963 on his Folklore Records album Pete Seeger in Concert, which was reissued in 2016 on his Fellside CD Pete Seeger in England.

 Joan Baez sang John Riley in 1960 on her first, eponymous album on the Vanguard label, Joan Baez.